apondok/cqcls/README.md

 ### **Overview**

 This project proposes a quantum logic simulation model based on constrained quantum input states, derived from the Apollo Guidance Computer (AGC)’s exclusive use of 3-input NOR gates.
 By applying structural constraints on quantum inputs, I reduce dimensional requirements and simulate classical NOR logic in a minimal quantum system.
+This work builds on the concept of constrained quantum logic simulation, drawing thematic parallels to Anand et al.'s (2022) exploration of classically simulatable quantum circuits.
+However, it focuses specifically on logic gate-level compression using NOR-only constraints inspired by historical AGC architecture.

 ---